-With respect to conduct by a student, "Sexual Harassment" means (1) unwelcome words and/or conduct, (2) that are sexual in nature, sex-based, and/or gender-based, (3) that are pervasive, persistent, or sufficiently severe, (4) that are objectively offensive, and (5) that unreasonably deny, unreasonably limit, or unreasonably interfere with a person's ability to participate in or benefit from a University educational program or activity.
-In no event shall the term "Sexual Harassment" be construed to prohibit speech protected by the First Amendment to the United States Constitution (e.g., mere insulting or offensive speech).
+Sexual Harassment- with respect to conduct by a student, "sexual harassment" means (1) verbal or physical conduct, (2) on the basis of sex, which includes gender, pregnancy, sexual orientation, gender identity, and gender expression, (3) that is so severe, pervasive, and objectively offensive (4) that it unreasonably interferes with or denies a person the ability to participate in or benefit from a University education program or activity.
+In no event shall the term "Sexual Harassment" be construed to prohibit speech protected by the First Amendment to the United States Constitution.

 Sexual Harassment may include, for example, unwelcome sexual advances, requests for sexual favors, Sexual Assault, and Sexual Exploitation.
 To determine whether words and/or conduct constitute Sexual Harassment, the University will consider the totality of the circumstances, including without limitation: the context in which the conduct and/or words occurred; and the frequency, nature, and severity of the words and/or conduct.
 Depending on the severity of the words and/or conduct, a single incident (e.g., Sexual Assault) may be considered Sexual Harassment.